 My father set the bar really high for what this day stands for and I miss everything about him.

-In the earliest of years, the memories are few but vivid, tickling me, flying me high on his feet, helping me brush my teeth, tucking me in at night.
+In the earliest of years, the memories are few but vivid, tickling me, flying me high on his feet, helping me brush my teeth, finding me in the cabinet licking peanut butter off a spoon, tucking me in at night.

-He guided me through the little lessons on how to be of good character and strong in life.
+He guided me through life’s lessons on how to be of good character and strong in life.
 Was forever proud of me in so many ways and never withheld his praise or love.
 Telling me when I did wrong yet stood by my side.
 Showing me how to be vulnerable, genuine & balanced.
-When to listen and when to walk away.
+That it was okay to push in for resolution when most shy away.
+When to listen and when to say when, and firmly walk away.
 Yes, he was all this and so much more.

 Strong fathers raise strong daughters that learn how to heal if they ever feel broken…except from the grief once they loose their daddy’s…because missing a man who was your first love is something you never quite get over.

 Yes, he was my compass…and because of him, I learned how to become the anchor to my own soul.